-People with Type 2 diabetes are at a higher risk of developing heart disease.
-Dr Matthew Gage is studying how insulin affects the most common cause of heart disease: the build-up of plaques in blood vessels.
-In turn, this research could help us to find new ways to reduce the risk of heart disease in people with Type 2 diabetes.
+People with type 2 diabetes are at a higher risk of developing heart disease.
+Dr Matthew Gage is studying how insulin resistance affects the most common cause of heart disease: the build-up of plaques in blood vessels.
+In turn, this research could help us to find new ways to reduce the risk of heart disease in people with type 2 diabetes.

 Background to research

 Immune cells called macrophages are involved in heart and blood vessel disease, as they play a role in clogging up blood vessels.
-Dr Gage and his team used our funding to show that macrophages change and become resistant to insulin when they get older.
+Macrophages change and become resistant to insulin when they get older.
 A molecule, called SHIP2, plays a role in insulin resistance in cells and it's been thought that reducing SHIP2 activity can restore a cell’s ability to respond to insulin.

 Potential benefit to people with diabetes